 We find the case history of Balaam in the book of Numbers.
 There are two stories of Balaam in the Old Testament (Nu 22-24).
 There is (1) the story of Balak’s hiring of Balaam to curse Israel and (2) the story of Balaam leading Israel into idolatry and sexual immorality (Nu 25:1-3; 31:16).

 The word “error” means wandering.
-Balak of Moab hired the prophet Balaam to put a curse on Israel from following God to the Promised Land (Nu 22-25).
-He hired him to throw Israel off path.
+Balak of Moab hired the prophet Balaam to put a curse on Israel for following God to the Promised Land (Nu 22-25).
+He hired him to throw Israel off the path.
 His sin was to take money for false ends.
 This was his problem.
 Balaam wandered off the purpose of his gift and ministry for financial gain.
 Instead of proclaiming truth, he injected his own plan into God’s program.
-Balaam, because of financial covetousness, deceived others to get what he wanted.
+Balaam, because of financial covetousness, deceived others into getting what he wanted.
 This is the sin of using religion for personal gain.
 Balak paid Balaam five times to cruse Israel.

 Everything Balaam brought to God, he created with his own religious imagination.

 But I have a few things against you, because you have there those who hold the doctrine of Balaam, who taught Balak to put a stumbling block before the children of Israel, to eat things sacrificed to idols, and to commit sexual immorality.
 Re 2:14